-- (1) A person who obtains information, extracts, records or data under a request, or search warrant under this Act must not knowingly disclose in whole or in part the information, records or data. - (2) A person who contravenes subsection (1), commits an offence, punishable on conviction, by a fine not exceeding VT2,000,000.
+- (1) A person who obtains information, extracts, records or data under a request, or warrant under this Act must not knowingly disclose in whole or in part the information, extracts, records or data otherwise in the performance of his or her duties. - (2) A person who fails to comply with subsection (1), commits an offence, punishable on conviction, by a fine not exceeding VT2,000,000.

-PART 7 MISCELLANEOUS PROVISIONS
+PART 6 MISCELLANEOUS PROVISIONS